draconisPW/PWMAngband/lib/music/readme.txt

 * by default, music is read from the /lib/music directory
 * to play specific music in towns, put the music files in the /lib/music/generic-town subdirectory
+* to play specific music in towns during the day, put the music files in the /lib/music/town-day subdirectory
+* to play specific music in towns during the night, put the music files in the /lib/music/town-night subdirectory
 * to play specific music in a specific town, put the music files in the /lib/music/shortname subdirectory, where 'shortname' is the short name of the town as set in /lib/gamedata/town.txt